 Measuring the effectiveness of your L&D program is not optional.
-Without an accurate gauge, it is impossible to determine ROI, whether you need to make adjustments, or whether your learners are actually absorbing the knowledge they need.
+Without an accurate gauge, it is impossible to determine ROI, whether you need to make adjustments, your learners are actually absorbing the knowledge they need.
 The Kirkpatrick Model is a widely-used tool to help measure those aspects, but it is not the only one.

 You’ll find many other formal models out there, as well as informal measurement methods, including learner feedback, instructor feedback, tracking and in-depth analytics surfaced by your LMS, and much more.
 At eLeaP, we want to help ensure that your training is as effective as possible – contact us today to learn more.